-- Pain caused by a ligament injury in the shoulder
+- Pain due to injury of the shoulder ligaments

 Clinical examination and patient history

-After discussing the patient's clinical history and symptoms, the orthopedic surgeon will examine the shoulder with specific tests to evaluate the capsular-ligament stability of the joint and the possibility that the shoulder may dislocate again.
+After discussing the clinical history and symptoms referred by the patient, the orthopedic surgeon will examine the shoulder using specific tests to assess the capsuloligamentous stability of the joint and the likelihood of the shoulder dislocating again.

-Imaging tests are of fundamental importance for the orthopedic surgeon to confirm the diagnosis and identify any bone and/or capsular-ligament lesions.
+Diagnostic imaging techniques are of fundamental importance for the orthopedic surgeon.
+They provide confirmation of the diagnosis and identify any lesions to the bones and/or capsuloligamentous tissues.

-MRI of the shoulder provides detailed images of the soft tissue.
-It can help the orthopedic surgeon identify injuries to the ligaments and tendons surrounding the shoulder joint.
+Magnetic Resonance Imaging (MRI) of the shoulder provides detailed images of the soft tissues.
+MRI can help the orthopedic surgeon pick up lesions to the ligaments and tendons around the shoulder joint.

-Surgery is often needed to repair torn or strained ligaments so they are able to hold the shoulder joint in place.
+Surgery is often necessary to repair torn or stretched ligaments to ensure they can keep the shoulder joint in the correct position.

-When the severity or intrinsic characteristics of the lesions caused by the dislocation cannot be repaired with conservative treatment or arthroscopy, open surgery is necessary.
-This involves making a smaller incision across the front of the shoulder and performing the repair under direct visualization.
+When the injuries caused by dislocation are severe or of the type that cannot be healed by conservative treatment or arthroscopy, open shoulder surgery becomes necessary.
+This entails a small incision towards the anterior section of the shoulder and the repair procedure can be performed under direct vision.
 This surgical procedure is called the Latarjet Technique.